dani37x/E-lectro/README.md

 ## About The Project
 <a name="readme-top"></a>

 E-lectro is a web application in Flask.
-Its destination is online shop, but  center on non-visual things.
+Its destination is an online shop but centers on non-visual things.
 This project focuses on security and curious solutions.
-Full backend project, what is more, everything terrific works deeply.
-Project contains ready solutions like Limiter or SQLAlchemy ORM, but definitely there occur own functions with prevalence.
+Full backend project, and what is more, everything terrific works deeply.
+The project contains ready solutions like Limiter or SQLAlchemy ORM, but there occur own functions with prevalence.

 <br>
 <div align="center">